Ferrick90/A2ATextField/README.md

 #### Set Style
 ```
 // either A2ATextFieldStyle.email or A2ATextFieldStyle.none
-self.textField.style = email // Default value is A2ATextFieldStyle.none
+self.textField.style = .email // Default value is A2ATextFieldStyle.none
 ```

 #### Set mandatory